jorcuad/croke.es/content/post/cybercamp2019.md

 [https://github.com/jorcuad/Cybercamp2019-SecurityAR-Workshop](https://github.com/jorcuad/Cybercamp2019-SecurityAR-Workshop)
 </center>

-This year I have participated also in the Hackathon where I achieved the **third price**, during this week I will upload a new post talking about the competition and the **project** we managed to get to the **second version**!
+Apart of the workshop, this year I also participated in the cybersecurity hackathon.
+After three days of non stop coding we managed to achieve our objectives for the second versión of [ASSAP](https://github.com/assap-org/assap/).
+We got the **third price**!
+I will write another post talking about ASSAP and the competition in the next weeks.

 ## The Slides